TheBugYouCantFix/CodeForcer/README.md

 - Creating .csv file with results of the CodeForces contest that can be uploaded to Moodle
 - Centralized students' handles
 - Application of late submissions policy
+- Selection of the absolute best solution that considers late submission policy and legal excuses
+- Full test coverage (unit and integration tests)

 ### Frontend
 - Dark&Light theme
 - Smooth animations
 - Sleek and intuitive design
+- Adaptation for both mobile and web platforms

 ## Getting Started